 Man’s curiosity about the universe is limitless.
 While trying to understand how the world works, we began to ponder into the constituent particles of the matter around us.
 We began to cut matter into smaller and smaller pieces, from molecules to atoms.

 Several physicists and chemists like John Dalton, Neils Bohr, Ernest Rutherford and J. J. Thomson came up with certain theories for the atomic structure of matter, of which some failed to justify their behavior and properties.
 Atom’s, which were once believed to be the smallest constituting particles of the matter proposed by John Dalton with his atomic theory, was found to consist of 3 subatomic particles, each particle with its own distinct properties summing up to a stable atomic structure model.
-These subatomic particles are :

-A positively charged subatomic particle
+A proton is a positively charged subatomic particle.

 Mass of proton is 1.6727 x 10-24 g.

 we use amu (Atomic Mass Unit) [ 1 amu = 1.6605 x 10-24 g]